paleo-data/paleo-data.github.io/collections/_community/about-pdwg.md

 As a community of practice, we regularly use the following tools:

-<use href="#ri--github-fill" /> **GitHub**: PDWG has an [organization on GitHub](https://github.com/orgs/paleo-data) which hosts multiple repositories, including the one for this site.
+- **GitHub**: PDWG has an [organization on GitHub](https://github.com/orgs/paleo-data) which hosts multiple repositories, including the one for this site.
 In addition to hosting content, we use GitHub for project management of our happy hour meetings.
 Any member of PDWG is welcome to request an invite to be a member of the GitHub organization.

 - **Google Groups**: We use Google Groups as a listserv where we post announcements about upcoming happy hours, workshops, or other events of interest.
 [Request to join the Google Group here](https://groups.google.com/g/paleo-data/about).
 Anyone is welcome to post to the Group.
 We have received feedback that not everyone can use Google Groups with their work emails, which can be annoying; until/unless we move to a different mailing list platform, the solution is to subscribe with a separate and/or additional email.